The Landguard Peninsula is located at the most southerly point of the town of Felixstowe in Suffolk.

 View Point - from Langer/Carr Road (just after passing the Suffolk Sands Caravan Park), turn left onto View Point Road.
 This road (with speed bumps) will take you down to the main car parks for the Fort, Museum, Viewing Area and Visitor Centre (View Point Cafe).

 By Bus: FirstGroup route 77 from/to Ipswich drops you off right outside Landguard Fort on View Point Road.
 This bus also stops opposite Great Eastern Square which is convenient for the Felixstowe train station (see below).

 By Train: Greater Anglia operate a regular hourly service from Ipswich throughout the day (around 30 minutes journey time).
 The train station at Felixstowe town centre is 2½ miles away from the Landguard Peninsula.
 Either catch a taxi or take the FirstGroup route 77 bus (from opposite Great Eastern Square).

 By Ferry: The Harwich Harbour Foot and Bicycle Ferry runs from the John Bradfield Viewing Area at Felixstowe to Harwich and Shotley.
 It is the only public ferry service connecting Suffolk and Essex.
+2021: operates from the 29 March to 31 October.
 Please visit the website for full timings and fares.
 It is advisable to buy tickets online in advance, or first come first served on board.
 The ferry will only operate in safe weather.
 01728 666329. www.harwichharbourferry.com